-Pink Shawl Project: With funding supported by Susan G. Komen for the Cure Minnesota, AICAF will develop and foster the collaborative partnerships necessary to support a sustainable, culturally appropriate system for raising awareness and educating American Indian women about breast health issues and improving access to screening in a way that is culturally-tailored and community based.
+Pink Shawls Project: With funding supported by Susan G. Komen for the Cure Minnesota, AICAF will develop and foster the collaborative partnerships necessary to support a sustainable, culturally appropriate system for raising awareness and educating American Indian women about breast health issues and improving access to screening in a way that is culturally-tailored and community based.
 Project activities include 1) raising awareness about breast health issues in culturally-specific ways within tribal and urban communities through the development and delivery of the Pink Shawl Project and other culturally relevant information and events and 2) promoting programs that increase access to breast health education and screening through improved coordination and use of available resources.
-If you want more information, contact Laura: 612-201-1157 or lkeys@AICAF.org
+For more information, contact Jennifer: 612-314-4848 (ext.
+849) or jirving@AICAF.org

 Powwow for Hope “Dancing for life, love, & hope!” is a community event that is an opportunity for everyone to offer love and support to the cancer survivors and caregivers in the community, to honor loved ones who have battled cancer and to learn more about cancer prevention and resources.
 Powwow for Hope is an annual fundraiser for the American Indian Cancer Foundation (AICAF).
 All funds raised by individuals and teams will be used to address the cancer burdens faced by many American Indian families throughout Indian Country.
 For more information, email: powwow@AICAF.org